MaxHeadroom68/ED-Sell1/README.md

 ## Features

-Peeps pixels to stay in sync with the ED UI.
+- Peeps pixels to stay in sync with the ED UI.
-If it loses sync, it'll stop rather than wandering through the menu and selling your Corvette.
+- If it loses sync, it'll stop rather than wandering through the menu and selling your Corvette.
-If it thinks the only thing wrong is the game didn't see a keypress, it'll wait a bit and try again.
+- If it thinks the only thing wrong is the game didn't see a keypress, it'll wait a bit and try again.
 (It'll try a few times, except the SELL button it'll only try twice, to avoid selling your entire inventory at once.)
+- Works with the "More Info" sidebar displayed or not.
+- You don't need to have the cursor on the SELL button, just be on the SELL COMMODITY screen.
+- Second hotkey for selling slightly larger lots (like 2-8)
+- Pause key will pause operation

 ## Setup
-When run for the first time, there'll be a short setup process.
+When run for the first time, there'll be a short setup process, to account for different screensize, scaling, colors, etc.
+It just needs you to click on a couple things.
+Quick & painless.
 Please do read everything carefully, and follow the instructions.

 ## GUI
 On start, a small GUI will show command keys, and some timing and debug information.